Tampa Mediation Attorney

 These benefits include:

-• More Control: In mediation, the couple—not a judge—decides the outcome.
+- More control over outcomes: In mediation, the couple—not a judge—decides the outcome.
 This gives both parties greater control over the results and allows for more personalized, flexible solutions.

-• Reduced Conflict: By fostering cooperation instead of confrontation, mediation often results in better post-divorce relationships, which is especially important for co-parenting.
+- Reduced conflict overall: By fostering cooperation instead of confrontation, mediation often results in better post-divorce relationships, which is especially important for co-parenting.

 FAQs About Divorce Mediation in Tampa, FL